citp/privacy-policy-historical/a/ac/acc/accountingweb.co.uk.md

 **Managing cookies**

-If you wish to restrict or block the cookies which are set by our site, you can do this through your browser settings.
+If you do not wish to manage your consent choices through our Consent Management Platform then you can also do this through your browser settings.
 The "help" function within your browser should provide information about this.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.

 **Changes to our privacy policy**